The media is wrestling with what to call Trumpists who invaded the Capitol

 Fox News calls them “protesters.”
 So do Newsmax and C-SPAN.

-In headlines on CNN’s website you’ll find them referred to as a “mob” and as “rioters.”
+Initially, headlines on CNN’s website referred to the Trump supporters as a “mob” and as “rioters.”
+By Wednesday evening the network said it was officially characterizing Wednesday’s violence as “domestic terrorism.”

 UPDATE: @NYTimes @washingtonpost @latimes changed to 'mob' while @wsj changed to 'rioters' pic.twitter.com/XWFqAhxiBQ